nearform/titus/docs/devops/helm-chart/README.md

 kubectl get nodes
 ```

-## Deploy New Versions
+## Deploy a New Version

-To deploy new versions, upgrade the Helm chart and you can replace the values [here](./helm/values.yaml) to customise it.
+To deploy a new version, upgrade the Helm chart and you can modify the values in the [Helm yaml file](./helm/values.yaml) to customise it.